Sliding Glass Door Threshold Ramps

 In most residential applications you will find that not only is the threshold higher than ¾ of an inch, a trip and fall hazard in itself, but that the vertical distance between the threshold and walking surface are different on the inside and outside of the sliding glass door.

-So, what should a homeowner do to find the right threshold ramp for their sliding glass door?
+So, what should a homeowner do to find the right set of threshold ramps for their sliding glass door?
 Read on!

-To find the right threshold ramp or ramps for your home, you’ll need to take three specific measurements.
+To find the right threshold ramp or ramps for your home, you’ll need to take a few specific measurements.

-2. Measure the distance between the top of the threshold on the exterior side of the door and the porch, patio or deck on the outside.
+2. Measure the distance between the top of the threshold on the exterior side of the door and the porch, patio, or deck on the outside, much like you did on the inside.

 The Rise of the Threshold on the Exterior Side is Often the Key

-The reasons for this are many.
+There are many reasons for this.
 Let’s start with the design and installation of the door.
 Virtually all standard sliding glass doors are designed to be installed on the footer of a wooden framed home.
-This universal design maximizes the probability that height of the threshold on the interior side of the door will not exceed ¾ of an inch because of standardized building practices that set the relationship of the interior floor to the footer.
+This universal design maximizes the probability that the height of the threshold on the interior side of the door will not exceed ¾ of an inch because of standardized building practices that set the relationship of the interior floor to the footer.

 By contrast there’s often a step down from the inside to the outside of a home via a sliding glass door.
-One reason for this is that decks and patios are often intentionally made lower than the floor of the home to keep wind driven rain or snow from entering through the seals of the sliding glass door.
-In fact, Family Handyman, the respected DIY publication, recommends that exterior decking be 2 to 3 ½ inches below the threshold of the sliding door! (photos of sliding glass doors with large drop-offs)
+One reason for this is that decks and patios are often intentionally made lower than the floor of the home to keep wind-driven rain or snow from entering through the seals of the sliding glass door.
+In fact, Family Handyman, the respected DIY publication, recommends that exterior decking be 2 to 3 ½ inches below the threshold of the sliding door!

 For a household with accessibility needs, a threshold height of even 1 1/2 inches high means that a loved one in a scooter or wheelchair would need assistance to safely navigate through the door.